-Summary of NPS EN-1 policy on decision making (and mitigation) 1 Appropriate weight should be given to designated sites, protected species, habitats and other species of principal biodiversity conservation value (paragraph 5.3.8) The eco species have be chapter. assessn Many individual wildlife species receive statutory protection under a range of legislative provisions.
+Summary of NPS EN-1 policy on decision making (and mitigation) How and where considered in the ES Appropriate weight should be given to designated sites, protected species, habitats and other species of principal biodiversity conservation value (paragraph 5.3.8) The ecology and nature conservation value of sites, species and habitats identified within the study areas, have been assessed and are explained in this chapter.
+The value of each feature has informed the assessment of effects (Section 4).
+Many individual wildlife species receive statutory protection under a range of legislative provisions.
 Other species and habitats have been identified as being of principal importance for the conservation of biodiversity in England and Wales and thereby requiring conservation action.
 The Secretary of State should ensure that these species and habitats are protected from the adverse effects of development by using requirements or planning obligations.
 The Secretary of State should refuse consent where harm to the habitats or species and their habitats would result, unless the benefits (including need) of the development outweigh that harm.
 In this context, the Secretary of State should give substantial weight to any such harm to the detriment of biodiversity features of national or regional importance which may result from a proposed development (paragraphs 5.3.16 - 5.3.17.)
-Natural meeting 1.4.
-A so been un effects (develop disturba term bio the OEM Appropriate mitigation measures should be included as an integral part of the development: during construction, they will seek to ensure that activities will be confined to the minimum areas required for the works; during construction and operation, best practice will be followed to ensure that risk of disturbance or damage to species or habitats is minimised, including as a consequence of transport access arrangements; habitats will, where practicable, be restored after construction works have finished; and opportunities will be taken to enhance existing habitats of value within the site landscaping proposals.
-Where appropriate mitigation will be put in place the Mitigatic and natu chapter the OEN prior to o commer the exte reinstati and opp habitats Secretary of State should consider what appropriate cology and nature conservation value of sites, s and habitats identified within the study areas, been assessed and are explained in this er.
-The value of each feature has informed the sment of effects (Section 4).

-Where appropriate mitigation will be put in place the Secretary of State should consider what appropriate requirements should be attached to any consent and/or planning obligations (paragraphs 5.3.18-5.3.19).
+Natural England have been consulted.
+Records of meetings and communications are provided in Table 1.4.
+A series of species and habitat surveys have been undertaken in order to inform this assessment of effects (Section 3).
+A mitigation strategy has been developed in order to minimise the potential for disturbance to species and habitats and provide long-term biodiversity benefit (Table 2.8 and as outlined in the OEMP, application document A8.7).
+Appropriate mitigation measures should be included as an integral part of the development: during construction, they will seek to ensure that activities will be confined to the minimum areas required for the works; during construction and operation, best practice will be followed to ensure that risk of disturbance or damage to species or habitats is minimised, including as a consequence of transport access arrangements; habitats will, where practicable, be restored after construction works have finished; and opportunities will be taken to enhance existing habitats and, where practicable, to create new habitats of value within the site landscaping proposals.
+Mitigation measures adopted to mitigate the ecology and nature conservation effects are described in this chapter (see Table 2.8) and are further developed in the OEMP (application document A8.7) (to be updated prior to construction as necessary following precommencement surveys).
+Measures include limiting the extent of works, following best practice guidelines, reinstating habitats after construction or installation and opportunities for enhancement/creation of habitats where practicable.
+Where appropriate mitigation will be put in place the Secretary of State should consider what appropriate requirements should be attached to any consent and/or planning obligations (paragraphs 5.3.18-